MileHacker Logo

 Mid-Range & Budget

 Numerous mid-range restaurants all over the city blend Angolan, Portuguese, and other international cuisines.
-Budget eateries ("cantinas" or "botecos") offer affordable, traditional meals.
+Budget eateries ("cantinas" or "botecos") have cheap, traditional meals.

 • Comfortable dining settings.